Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Alzheimer’s Disease

 \subsection{Region Selection}

 The region selection results of Model-X Split Knockoff and Model-X Knockoff are shown in Table~\ref{tab:selected_regions}.
-For Model-X Split Knockoff, the $W$ statistics is computed based on the cross-validated $\lambda$ and $\nu$ on a grid of $\log{\lambda}$ between $-2$ and $-1$ with a step size of $0.05$ and a grid of $\log{\lambda}$ between $0$ and $1$ with a step size of $0.05$.

-Overall, Model-X Split Knockoff identifies 15 brain regions associated with Alzheimer's disease, whereas the standard Model-X Knockoff selects only 8, demonstrating the enhanced selection power of our approach.
+Overall, Model-X Split Knockoff identifies 12 brain regions associated with Alzheimer's disease, whereas the standard Model-X Knockoff selects only 8, demonstrating the enhanced selection power of our approach.

-Both methods select the hippocampus, middle temporal lobes ("Temporal Mid"), middle frontal gyrus ("Frontal Mid R"), and several cerebral cortex areas such as the lingual gyrus and fusiform gyrus.
-Most of these regions have been previously reported as potential biomarkers for Alzheimer's disease in the literature \citep{lee2020posterior, peters2009neural, yang2019study}.
-Specifically, the hippocampus and middle temporal lobes are known to be involved in memory function \citep{vemuri2010role} and are well-established biomarkers in the progression of Alzheimer's disease \citep{lee2020posterior}.
-Additionally, \cite{yang2019study} reported a significant reduction in cortical thickness in AD patients compared to normal controls (NC) across cerebral cortical regions, including the lingual gyrus and fusiform gyrus.
-Besides, \cite{busatto2008voxel} found that some sub-regions in the middle frontal gyrus suffered from degeneration in the early stage of the disease.
-These regions may exhibit strong discrimination in our dataset, causing our methods to favor this selection.

-Besides, most of the regions that are additionally selected by our method have also been reported to undergo early degeneration in previous studies \citep{van2000orbitofrontal,cajanus2019association, pengas2010focal,lee2020posterior}.
-In particular, the inferior frontal gyrus plays multiple roles, including speech and language processing \citep{van2000orbitofrontal,cajanus2019association}.
-Additionally, significant structural changes in nodal centrality within the rolandic operculum have been observed in the AD population \citep{yao2010abnormal,bajo2015scopolamine}.
-Besides, the posterior cingulate cortex, which is involved in episodic memory, was found to exhibit atrophy at the earliest clinical stages of sporadic AD \citep{pengas2010focal,lee2020posterior}.
+Both methods select the hippocampus (``HIP L", ``HIP R"), middle temporal lobes (``MTG L", ``MTG R"), middle frontal gyrus (``MFG R"), and several cerebral cortex areas such as the lingual gyrus (``LING L", ``LING G") and fusiform gyrus (``FFG R").
+These regions have been previously reported as potential biomarkers for Alzheimer's disease in the literature \citep{lee2020posterior, peters2009neural, yang2019study}.
+Most of additional regions identified by our method have been reported to show early degeneration in previous studies \citep{van2000orbitofrontal,cajanus2019association,pengas2010focal,lee2020posterior}, with the exception of the Superior frontal gyrus, orbital part (“ORBsup L”), which may represent a false discovery.
+In particular, significant structural changes in nodal centrality within the rolandic operculum (``ROL L") have been observed in the AD population \citep{yao2010abnormal,bajo2015scopolamine}.
+Besides, the posterior cingulate cortex (``PCG L", ``PCG R"), which is involved in episodic memory, was found to exhibit atrophy at the earliest clinical stages of sporadic AD \citep{lee2020posterior}.